tiendoanmath/tiendoanmath.github.io/_posts/2025-04-26-advice-for-a-new-PhD-student.md

 layout: post
 ---

-The following reflections are quoted verbatim from Kevin H. Lin, a PhD student specializing in Algebraic Geometry, on the Quora forum.
+The following sharings are quoted verbatim from Kevin H. Lin, a PhD student specializing in Algebraic Geometry, on the Quora forum.

 Some things I wish someone had told me before I started grad school: